 The program is designed to reach artists at all points of their career -- whether emerging or established.
 Artists from underserved communities, including (but not limited to) rural communities and communities of color, are especially encouraged to apply.

 Artistic disciplines supported: Literature (creative non-fiction, fiction, play writing and poetry); Dance (including choreography); Music composition and music performance; Theatre and Performance Art; Visual Arts (crafts, drawing, painting, photography, printmaking, sculpture, mixed media and new media); Design Arts; and Media Arts.
+Folk & Traditional artists whose practice falls into one of the above categories are welcomed to apply.

 Awards range from $500 to $1,500.
 Collaborations with The Ford Family Foundation provide additional resources (up to $9,000) for established visual artists through this same application and review process.